huayicodes/BreastCancerDetectionAPI/README.md

 **Instructions to run the API**
 * clone the repo to local machine
 * cd to the folder
-* In the terminal, run python api.py
+* In the terminal, run: python api.py
 * In a separate terminal, test with sample input as described above
 * 4 out of the 10 values are required:
   - "ID"